Diyi2020/Diyi2020.github.io/_pages/about.md

 For scientific computing, I am interested in applying new computational tools including AI, supercomputers as well as quantum computer to solve scientific problems.

-I am organizing a QEC seminar to understand how close are Fault-tolerant quantum computer close to our life during Spring and Summer.
+I am organizing a QEC seminar to understand how close is fault-tolerant quantum computer close to our life.

 Research Focus of this month: